cthoyt/cthoyt.github.io/_posts/2025-12-09-biohackathon-de-2025.md

 that this caused a lot of confusion for the team both during mocking and also during SPARQL querying.

-The next steps in terms of learning paths is to create a concrete implementation in OERbsevatory - we have the benefit that the Python programming language provides a much more ergonomic abstraction over lists and collections.
+I think the next steps in terms of learning paths is to create a concrete implementation in OERbsevatory - we have the benefit that the Python programming language provides a much more ergonomic abstraction over lists and collections.
 There's a lot of content inside the Galaxy Training Network (GTN) that could be ingested into such a learning path.
+Towards this end, I gave a quick demo of Pydantic to the learning paths team and showed them how I typically go about data modeling.

 ---